 What Is Blepharoplasty?

-Blepharoplasty is a cosmetic eyelid surgery that is performed on upper and lower eyelids to trim excess skin and remove or reposition excess fat and muscle.
+Blepharoplasty is a cosmetic eyelid surgery performed on either the upper or lower eyelids, or both, to trim excess skin and remove or reposition excess fat and muscle.
 This technique tightens the skin around your eyes to minimize the appearance of drooping upper and lower eyelids.

 Am I a Candidate for Blepharoplasty?

-If you are unhappy with the appearance of your sagging, wrinkled, puffy, or droopy eyelids, this surgery may be a viable option.
+If you are unhappy with the appearance of your sagging, wrinkled, bulging, puffy, or droopy eyelids, this surgery may be a viable option.
 Whether your eye concerns result from genetics or the natural aging process, the procedure can correct them while still maintaining your natural eye shape.

 As with any cosmetic surgery, it is essential not to smoke, be in good overall health, and have realistic expectations for what eyelid surgery can and cannot accomplish.
 For example, blepharoplasty will not entirely correct fine lines like crow’s feet–Botox is better suited for treating those.
 However, the best way to learn whether blepharoplasty is suitable for you is to speak with a knowledgeable plastic surgeon with experience in performing the procedure.